kaleidos-ventures/taiga-resources/content/30min-setup.md

 `PUBLIC_REGISTER_ENABLED` to allow a public register when you configure this variable to "True".
 By default is "False".
 Should be the same as this var in **taiga-front**.

+---

+Taiga (in its default configuration) disables both Gitlab or Github oauth buttons whenever the public registration option hasn't been activated.
+To be able to use Github/ Gitlab login/registration, make sure you have public registration activated on your Taiga instance.

+---

 ###### Telemetry Settings:

 Telemetry anonymous data is collected in order to learn about the use of Taiga and improve the platform based on real scenarios.